 Karen Luckhurst talked to Alex Dowty about how he got to study law at Oxford University.

-Open University: one family's experience
+J and K - one family's experience

 K - studying law at Exeter